Chomenor/ioef-cmod/cmod-readme.md

 - -1: Uses the resolution specified by r_customWidth and r_customHeight.
 - 3: Uses a 640x480 resolution (the original EF default).

-## Brightness Settings

-The following settings can be changed in order to adjust the brightness of the game.

-- r_gamma: Performs a gamma adjustment on the final renderer output.
-This is the default brightness setting changed by the in-game brightness slider.
-Values over 1 increase the game brightness on a curve, increasing the midrange levels without changing the minimum and maximum levels.
-Current default value is 1.4.

-- r_mapLightingGamma: Performs a gamma-style adjustment on map lighting intensity.
-Values over 1 increase the map lighting levels on a curve, increasing the midrange levels without changing the minimum and maximum levels.
-Current default value is 1 (no change).
-Reasonable values for this setting range from 1.0 to around 2.0.

-- r_mapLightingFactor: Performs a linear scaling on map lighting intensity.
-If any rgb component is scaled passed the maximum, values are scaled back so the highest component equals the maximum.
-Current default is 2 (EF standard).
-Values from around 2.5 to 5 can reasonably be used to increase brightness.
-Note while this setting has good results brightening some maps, it is relatively inconsistent between maps, so use with caution.

-- r_mapLightingClampMin: Sets the minimum lighting intensity (per rgb component), on a scale from 0 to 1.
-This can be used to force a minimum lighting level in maps.
-The default setting is 0.
-A value around 0.2 can be used to make the darkest parts of maps brighter without affecting the rest of the map.

-- r_mapLightingClampMax: Sets the maximum lighting intensity (per rgb component), on a scale from 0 to 1.
-The default setting is 1.
-A value around 0.8 can be used to reduce lighting in areas that are overly bright and washing out the colors to white without affecting the rest of the map.

-There are a number of other graphics settings that can affect brightness, but these are the ones that generally had the best results in my testing.
-If you don't like the way the graphics look in cMod, or you prefer the way an older EF client looks, feel free to send me an email so I can look into whether there is a way to improve your configuration.
-In general it is possible to replicate the graphics of any older client in cMod, although the exact settings you need to change to do that will vary depending on your system and configuration.

-## Custom Fastsky Color

-cMod supports customizing the color of the sky in fastsky mode (when r_fastsky is set to 1).
-The color is controlled by the r_fastskyColor cvar and specified in RGB hex format.
-You can experiment with different combinations or use an online RGB picker tool that generates a standard 6-digit hex value to choose the color.
-Some sample values are as follows:

-- `ccb366` - yellow (original Elite Force default)
-- `777755` - darker shade of yellow
-- `777777` - light gray
-- `000000` - black (original ioEF default)
-- `ffffff` - white

 ## Font Scaling

 In the original game, the console and chat font are displayed at a fixed size, unlike other graphical components that scale with the resolution of the display.
 This can lead to the font appearing too small on high resolution displays. cMod adds a new setting called "cmod_font_scaling" intended to help compensate for this effect.